Lxvine/SWIMMER/README.md

 <h2 align="center">SWIMMER ANDROID PROJECT</h2>

-<p align="center">This project simulates an application that runs swimmer stats management app on android: </p>
+<p align="center">This project simulates an application that runs a swimmer stats management app on android: </p>

 ---